 8. Downtown Clean-Up: LMM will serve as a catalyst to engage community groups, service groups, and local faith organizations that would like to engage with opportunities to pray for and clean up our downtown core, including alleyways.
 Lighthouse Mission Ministries has a certified Crime Prevention Through Environmental Design (CPTED) staff member that has designed Base Camp’s indoor and outdoor space using CPTED principles.

 - September Project: Alley Facelift & CPTED Evaluation — Clean, beautify, and enhance the alley between Cornwall & Railroad from Champion to Chestnut in the downtown area.

 - October Project: North by Northwest Alley clean-up and CPTED Evaluation.

 - Future Projects: List can be generated by NAF for community/LMM volunteer teams.

-7. Downtown Liaison (Now Hiring): The Mission has provided, through its LMM Downtown Liaison Coordinator (temporarily Loran Zenonian), a staff member to help downtown residents/businesses engage with each other to identify potential issues and work cooperatively on solutions.
+9. Downtown Bellingham Liaison: Ben Zobrist, the staff member tasked to help downtown residents and businesses engage with each other to identify potential issues and work cooperatively on solutions.

 A. LMM Advantage Members: Helps Mission guests through its programs/donations, services, samples, or other innovative ideas to create a culture of mutual respect and care between our homeless friends and neighbors and the downtown Bellingham community.